 As the Royal Court was always in need of money, Murány was offered for sale to Prince Rákóczi Zsigmond for 40,000 gold Forints in 1600.
 But then, Johann Rottal, the Chief Advisor of Hungarian Affairs in the Secret Council of the King, took the transaction into his hands.
 Finally, Murány landed in the hands of Baron Jakab in exchange for 100,000 gold Forints.
 There was a huge domain attached to the castle, so the Court decided to buy it back in 1608, according to a decision of the Diet from the same year.
 As the king had no money, the next year a wealthy Hungarian aristocrat, Széchy Tamás paid Baron Rottan a token amount to acquire Murány Castle and its lands.

 The heyday of the castle began with the Széchy family.
 Széchy Tamás had a son, György, but instead of the castle going to him, the ownership went to his wife Homonnay Mária.
 Later, Mária purchased it from her father-in-law.
 She and Széchy György made Murány one of the most important centers of the Protestant spirit and culture in 1613.
-(Please note, I use the Eastern name order for Hungarian names.)
+(Please note, I use the Oriental name order for Hungarians where family names come first.)

 The famous legend of Murány tells the story of how Széchy Mária tricked everyone and gained the castle for her fiancée, Wesselényi Ferenc in secret.
-Wesselényi happened to be on King Habsburg Ferdinand’s side, so this was how the fort returned to the king in 1644 without him having to pay or fight for it.
-I wrote more about this legend in my book “33 Castles, Battles, Legends”, it is available in ebook and paperback on the Amazon:
+She was about 34 at that time and getting married to Wesselényi was the only way to get the ownership of Murány castle back from her greedy sisters.
+Wesselényi happened to be on King Habsburg Ferdinand’s side, so this was how the fort returned to the king on 5 July 1645 without him having to pay or fight for it.
+The adventure of how Lady Mária made the guards drunk and how she prepared rope ladders for the men of Wesselényi, is perhaps one of the most exciting love stories of the 17th century.
+I wrote more about this legend in my book “33 Castles, Battles, Legends”, which is available in ebook and paperback on Amazon:

 Wesselényi had been a talented and valiant, but not very rich nobleman.
 He was the Captain of Fülek Castle, not very far from Murány.
+He was eager to get acknowledged before his king and the taking of Murány castle was such a deed that he needed.
+His castle, Fülek was not very far from Murány.
 You can read more about Fülek (Filakovo) castle on my page:

-When he wed Széchy Mária he became prosperous and his career rose higher and higher.
+However, when he wed Széchy Mária he became prosperous and his career rose higher and higher.
 Eventually, he was appointed as Palatine of Hungary, the second person in rank after the king.
-He had been fighting against the Turks all his life.
-But when the great poet and general, the Hungarian-Croatian Count Zrínyi Miklós died in 1664 (some say because of the assassination of the king), Wesselényi became deeply disappointed in regards to the Habsburg’s good intentions about saving Hungary.
+He had been fighting against the Ottoman Turks all his life.
+But when the great poet and general, the Hungarian-Croatian Count Zrínyi Miklós died in 1664 (some say because of the assassination of the king), Wesselényi became deeply disappointed in regard the Habsburg’s good intentions about saving Hungary.
 He organized a conspiracy against the Court in which almost all of the highest aristocrats were involved.
 Sadly, they were betrayed and his friends were executed.
 Wesselényi died in 1667 before his trial.

-Maria would not give Murány Castle up so easily, though.
+After his death, the king wanted to take away his possessions.
+But Lady Maria would not give Murány Castle up so easily.
 Duke Charles V of Lotharingia had to bring his army and lay a proper siege on it in 1672.
-Széchy Maria was personally leading the defenders.
+Széchy Mária was personally leading the defenders.
 But despite how heroically she fought, she had to surrender the fort.
-Széchy Maria had to leave Murány Castle and died in 1679 whilst in exile in Kőszeg.
+Then, she had to leave Murány Castle and died in 1679 whilst in exile in Kőszeg.
 Duke Charles found certain documents in Murány castle that revealed many details of the earlier conspiracy.
 The Court did its best to take revenge on the Hungarian noblemen of Royal Hungary, regardless of their involvement.
 This led to growing restlessness and later to the so-called Kuruc rebel wars of Prince Thököly Imre and Prince Rákóczi Ferenc II in the following decades.